Truly, truly, I say to you, unless one is born of water

 Who can act as godparent?

 As the name suggests, the godparent’s role is to help in the spiritual upbringing of a child.
-It is essentially, then, that the would-be godparents are active and faithful members of the Orthodox Church who are conscious of the spiritual responsibilities that come with this important role.
+It is essential, then, that the would-be godparents are active and faithful members of the Orthodox Church who are conscious of the spiritual responsibilities that come with this important role.
 They can be members of any canonical parish or jurisdiction.

 Can I be baptised again?